Grand juries in the United States: State laws

 About half of the states require a grand jury indictment to commence a criminal prosecution according to state legislation.
 Among these, many limit the requirement to felonies or even certain types of felonies.
-Suja A. Thomas argues that all states should be required to use Grand Juries per the Constitution, and that jury rights are the only rights from the Bill of Rights that the Supreme Court has not insisted that states must protect.
+It has been argued that all states should be required to use Grand Juries per the Constitution, and that jury rights are the only rights from the Bill of Rights that the Supreme Court has not insisted that states must protect.

 The size of the grand jury and the number of grand jurors required to issue an indictment varies among the states and even, at times, within a single state.
 A supermajority of jurors, such as two-third or three-fourths, is usually needed to recommend an indictment or criminal charge.

 California

 Annually in each California county a Civil Grand Jury is empaneled.
 Its function is to investigate the operations of the various officers, departments and agencies of local government.
 Each Civil Grand Jury determines which officers, departments and agencies it will investigate during its term of office.